STEllAR-GROUP/octopus/README.rst

 ===============================================

-Octopus is a parallel, distributed 3D framework for crafting scientific simulations that use adaptive mesh refinment (AMR) methods.
+Octopus is a parallel, distributed 3D framework for crafting scientific simulations that use adaptive mesh refinement (AMR) methods.
 The primary application focus is Eulerian astrophysics codes.
 Octopus uses the `HPX C++11 runtime system <github.com/STEllAR-GROUP/hpx>`_ and an octree-based AMR algorithm.
 The code is based off of work originally done by Dominic Marcello.